 Please contact Dr. Susan Kehl, dean, at firstname.lastname@example.org or Harding University, Carr College of Nursing, Box 12265, Searcy, AR 72149.

-Seeking a full-time faculty member in statistics, pending funding.
+Seeking a full-time faculty member in mathematics or statistics.
 The successful candidate in statistics will preferably have a doctorate in statistics, or related field, or will have a clear plan to complete that degree.
 Teaching experience is preferable.
 Responsibilities will include teaching general courses as well as upper-level courses in statistics as they are available.

 Submit a letter of application and curriculum vita to Dr. Ronald Smith, chair, at email@example.com, or Box 10764, Searcy, AR 72149.

 Seeking program director.
 The successful candidate will have a doctoral degree, eight years of clinical experience in the OT field, administrative experience, and three years in a full-time academic appointment at the post-secondary level.

 Submit a letter of interest to Dr. Rebecca Weaver, dean of the College of Allied Health, at firstname.lastname@example.org or Box 12287, Searcy, AR 72149-2287.